Tools You Need to Run a Remote Business Successfully

 Our bottom line is the tools you need to run a small business successfully.

-There are many tools out there to help you run your small business, so don’t get overwhelmed!
+There are many tools to help you run your small business, so don’t get overwhelmed!
 Remember that most of these tools will be used in addition to the ones we’ve already covered.
 If you want something more visual or easy-to-use for project management, then Asana might suit you.
-Slack could be helpful in communication within your team (or even with clients).
-You can also use some of these tools together—for example, Trello and Zapier can work together well by automating tasks like sending emails when certain cards are completed in Trello.
-The idea is that with these tools, you will be more productive.
+Slack could help you communicate with your team (or even with clients).

 BOOK A FREE CONSULTATION